As GM union faces big job losses, South Koreans turn cold shoulder

 Union membership has halved in the last two decades to just 10 percent of workers in 2016, according to labor ministry data.
 That is the second-lowest after Turkey among member countries of the Organisation for Economic Co-operation and Development.

-GM, which employees 16,000 South Korean workers, announced in February it would close its Gunsan plant and weigh options for its three other factories in the country.
+GM, which employs 16,000 South Korean workers, announced in February it would close its Gunsan plant and weigh options for its three other factories in the country.

 GM's union already said it will not seek a pay rise or bonuses this year, the first time it will forgo such demands during annual wage talks since GM acquired Daewoo.